Safeguard Mechanism

 Baselines for high-emitting facilities plus annual emissions reductions

 Industrial polluters: Pangolin Associates provides Safeguard Mechanism services.Industrial facilities emitting in excess of 100,000 tonnes CO2-e annually are covered under the Federal Government’s Safeguard Mechanism.
-The Safeguard applies to approximately 215 organisations in Australia; these organisations must comply with baseline emissions levels and in addition must now demonstrate annual emissions reductions.

 How the Safeguard works